samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `apiKey` (string): API Key for TMT Analysis.
 Console display name: "API Key".
-* `apiSecret` (*Type inferred from the provided value*): API Secret for TMT Analysis.
+* `apiSecret` (string; *Type inferred from the provided string value*): API Secret for TMT Analysis.
 Console display name: "API Secret".
 * `apiUrl` (string): The Base API URL for TMT Analysis.
 Console display name: "Base URL".